 The cost of all those local marketing inquiries is really quite surprising.
 For brands that haven't been able to measure the impact for themselves, it can be shocking just how big a difference those little minor things can make.

 Thankfully there's a way out.
-If even a fraction of these one-off requests for customized materials was fulfilled by a self-service Local Marketing Automation portal, corporate marketers would be able to rest easy knowing they have a handle on those ballooning costs.
-Establishing LMA software and supporting processes is mutually beneficial for both corporate and local marketing departments.
+If even a fraction of these one-off requests for customized materials was fulfilled by a self-service brand templating solution, corporate marketers would be able to rest easy knowing they have a handle on those ballooning costs.
+Establishing a distributed marketing software and supporting processes is mutually beneficial for both corporate and local marketing departments.
 By providing local affiliates with the right tools and resources through systems like these, brands can create brand-compliant materials and launch local marketing campaigns easily.